heraclex12/octopus/README.md

 ## Contact

-If you want to get help or have any questions, don't hesitate to drop our NLP team a message or contact **hieu.tran5** directly.
+If you want to get help or have any questions, don't hesitate to drop [me](mailto:heraclex12@gmail.com) a message